Lehniii/python_console_game_of_life/README.md

 Game of Life in console coded in python

 Example Usage:

-´´´
-python game_of_life.py -width width -height height -generations generations -delay delay ´´´
+python game_of_life.py -width 50 -height 50 -generations 200 -delay 0.1